CMOxygen/shapes-drawer/README.md

 # shapes-drawer
-Test application to leanr drawing in Qt 5.15
+Test application to learn drawing in Qt 5.15